 A cot is available for children under the age of 2 (please bring your own cot linen)

 The house is heated by gas central heating

 We ask for a damage deposit of £100.
 This will be returned in the fortnight following your stay.

 A cot and high chair are available on request

 Rose Place will be decorated for the Festive season

-*Please note that the cottage can only accommodate 1 infant per booking, for more information, please contact the office.*
+*Please note that the cottage can only accommodate 1 infant per booking and is to be included in the total number of guests, for more information, please contact the office.*

 Rose Place is the larger part of an elegant Georgian house in the heart of Keswick.
 Set down a quiet street this charming cottage for six has been thoughtfully renovated to make the most of its period features while bringing it right into the 21st Century with a light filled extension, stylish décor and modern appliances.
 Deceptively spacious and boasting delightful outside space it makes a wonderful base from which you can explore everything that Keswick has to offer on foot.

 On arrival at the house guests enter the beautifully tiled hallway where there's plenty of boot space and coat hooks for all your outdoor bits and bobs.
 The gorgeous living space is to the right of the hallway which has been opened up right through to the back of the house.
 First to the living area.
 It's welcoming and luxurious with two deep red velvet sofas arranged around the wood burning stove, ideal for cosy evenings in.
 For entertainment there is a TV with Freeview and DVD player.